coostdocs/codoc/content/en/co/flag.md

     -boo  bool flag
         type: bool        default: false
         from: test/flag.cc
-    -co_debug_log  enable debug log for coroutine library
-        type: bool        default: false
-        from: src/co/scheduler.cc
     -co_sched_num  number of coroutine schedulers, default: os::cpunum()
         type: uint32      default: os::cpunum()
-        from: src/co/scheduler.cc
+        from: src/co/sched.cc
 ```

 ### Show version of the program

-- `version` is a flag defined inside co/flag.
-You can use the `--version` command to print version information.
+- `version` is a flag defined inside coost.
+You can use the `-version` command to print version information.
-- `version` is empty by default, its value should be set before calling `flag::init()`.
+- `version` is empty by default, its value should be set before calling `flag::parse()`.

 - Example